EssamK0/Multi-agent-Travel-Recommendation/README.md

 ```bash
  pip install pyautogen
 ```
--Download and Setup LM Studio:
+- Download and Setup LM Studio:
 ### Follow the instructions to download and set up LM Studio.

--Run the Script:
+- Run the Script:
 Execute the provided Python script to start the multi-agent travel recommendation system.

--Important Notes
+- Important Notes
--Ensure LM Studio is properly configured and running locally to enable communication with the open-source LLMs.
+- Ensure LM Studio is properly configured and running locally to enable communication with the open-source LLMs.
--The UserProxyAgent's human_input_mode is set to "NEVER" to automate responses based on predefined satisfaction criteria.
+- The UserProxyAgent's human_input_mode is set to "NEVER" to automate responses based on predefined satisfaction criteria.
--The GroupChatManager orchestrates the interactions among the agents, ensuring a cohesive and well-rounded travel recommendation is generated.
+- The GroupChatManager orchestrates the interactions among the agents, ensuring a cohesive and well-rounded travel recommendation is generated.
--The system is designed to handle up to 500 interaction rounds to refine and finalize the travel plan.
+- The system is designed to handle up to 500 interaction rounds to refine and finalize the travel plan.
--By leveraging specialized assistant agents and local LLMs, this system provides a robust framework for generating comprehensive and personalized travel recommendations.
+- By leveraging specialized assistant agents and local LLMs, this system provides a robust framework for generating comprehensive and personalized travel recommendations.